BSPCE vs Token Grants for French Web3 Startups: Two Different Instruments (2026)

 Practical guidance

-- Treat BSPCE and token grants as different instruments — never interchangeable.
+- Treat BSPCE and token grants as different instruments, never interchangeable.

-- For BSPCE, confirm the issuer/beneficiary conditions (SA/SAS/SCA, <€150M/unlisted, <15yr, IS France, ownership threshold).
+- For a BSPCE, confirm the issuer and beneficiary conditions (SA/SAS/SCA, unlisted or below €150M, under fifteen years, corporate income tax in France, the ownership threshold).

 - For token grants, run the IFRS 2 vs IAS 19 scope question separately.